aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 ## Troubleshooting extensions

-The following are sreps we can take to troubleshoot any extensions that are not listed by php or pecl after installation.
+The following are steps we can take to troubleshoot any extensions that are not listed by php or pecl after installation.

 First as mentioned above try using the force flag with the install command and run the command again: